bryansolorzanop/bryan-solorzano-9d3e9/content/pages/index.md

           large size companies.
 All my expertise it's on social media, but also i used to write on my personal blog.
         actions:
-          - label: See some content example
+          - label: How i create content
             url: /faq
             style: primary
             has_icon: true